Obad94/google-maps-scraper/README.md

 banner is generated using OpenAI's DALL-E
 > **Note:** If you register via the links on my page, I may get a commission.
 This is another way to support my work

+Rebuild your Docker image to apply the fix:

+docker build -t google-maps-scraper .

+Then run with your existing command:

+docker run -v ${PWD}\gmapsdata:/gmapsdata -p 8080:8080 google-maps-scraper -data-folder /gmapsdata